Jennifer-Francis-Nkpornwi/online-bakery-app-analysis/README.md

 This results in:

-  •	Frequent order errors and miscommunication
+  a) Frequent order errors and miscommunication

-  •	Poor inventory tracking and stock shortages
+  b) Poor inventory tracking and stock shortages

-  •	No real-time visibility into sales performance
+  c) No real-time visibility into sales performance

-  •	Time-consuming manual reporting
+  d) Time-consuming manual reporting

 These issues lead to reduced efficiency, lost revenue, and poor customer experience.